glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 This adds an additional module for a new server renderer application (`app.server.module.ts`).
 This new module contains a server entry point script (`server.ts`) which sets up an [express.js](https://expressjs.com/) based server which uses our Angular app as its [view engine](https://expressjs.com/en/guide/using-template-engines.html).

-We are also provided with a number of helpful scripts in the package.json file which allow us to start a development server with hot-reloading and compilation on save (`dev:ssr`), create a production build (`build:ssr`), serve the previously built server application (`serve:ssr`) or create a pre-rendered version of the pages with fixed routes.
+We are also provided with a number of helpful scripts in the package.json file which allow us to start a development server with hot-reloading and compilation on save (`dev:ssr`), create a production build (`build:ssr`), serve the previously built server application (`serve:ssr`) or create a pre-rendered version of the pages with fixed routes(`prerender`).

 ```json
 "scripts": {